Agios Petros, Lefkada

-Agios Petros (meaning Saint Peter) (Άγιος Πέτρος) is a town in the municipal unit of Apollonioi in the southern part of the Lefkada Island in Greece.
+Agios Petros (meaning Saint Peter) (Άγιος Πέτρος) is a village and a community in the municipal unit of Apollonioi in the southern part of the Lefkada Island in Greece.
+The community consists of the villages Agios Petros and Ponti Agiou Petrou.
 Agios Petros is situated on a mountain slope 4 km north of Vasiliki, 4 km west of Syvros, and 21 km southwest of Lefkada.

 There are many beaches nearby, with clear blue waters.
 The village houses are old, but well maintained, with landscaped gardens, which compose an impressive setting that fascinates visitors.
 The main occupations of the residents are tourism, fishing, livestock and olive trees cultivation.